Alfa Romeo Scarabeo: Body design and features

-One of the things the Alfa Romeo Scarabeo prototype was used for was to explore how seating the driver in the vehicle as far back as possible would affect their ability to control the car.
+One of the things the Sccarabeo prototype was used for was to explore how seating the driver in the vehicle as far back as possible would affect their ability to control the car.
 The belief was that the further back the driver sat, the better the driver would be able to assess the behavior of the vehicle and therefore control it.
-The vehicle’s noticeably thin and long front can be dedicated to the testing of this principle.
+The vehicle's noticeably thin and long front can be dedicated to the testing of this principle.
 One of the features unique to this concept car is the lack of doors.
 The cockpit is accessed by tipping the forward hinged canopy.
 A lack of doors allows for a panoramic windscreen that is accompanied by one windshield wiper.
 The second prototype of the Scarabeo, was more conventional with two side doors, a conventional windscreen, and left-hand drive.
 As a result, the body style is significantly less angular, and thicker in the front of the car than the original prototype Scarabeo.
 The first two prototypes have a Kamm tail rear at the end of the shell that encases the mechanics of the car.
 This design kept with the aerodynamics and styling of the era.
 The third and final Alfa Romeo Scarabeo was an experimental prototype and styled to be a sports "Barchetta" or open body car.
 This prototype was never finished which is why the engine remains exposed at the rear of the car.

 Innovative features

-Not only was this prototype vehicle designed to test the relationship between the diver’s position and their ability to control the vehicle, but a new chassis approach was designed and tested on the Alfa Romeo Scarabeo.
-The large-diameter tubular chassis was H-framed and later used in Alfa Romeo’s Tipo 33.
+Not only was this prototype vehicle designed to test the relationship between the driver's position and their ability to control the vehicle, but a new chassis approach was designed and tested on the Alfa Romeo Scarabeo.
+The large-diameter tubular chassis was H-framed and later used in Alfa Romeo's Tipo 33.
 Those same large-diameter tubes were also incorporated in the fuel tanks in both the Alfa Romeo Scarabeo and Tipo 33.
-The tubes created a system that spread the liquid’s weight around the car more equally for better weight distribution and balance.
+The tubes created a system that spread the liquid's weight around the car more equally for better weight distribution and balance.
 In the Scarabeo, the fuel tanks are located in the longitudinal members on the sides of the cockpit.
 This fuel tank design made space available at the rear of the vehicle to mount the engine transversely.
 Other key features in the Alfa Romeo Scarabeo are that the clutch and gearbox were included in the engine block, the rear brakes were centrally located, and the differential was an integral unit.